api3dao/promise-utils/README.md

 }
 ```

-The return value from the promise utils functions works very well with Typescript inference.
+The return value from the promise utils functions works very well with TypeScript inference.
 When you check the the
-`success` property, typescript will infer the correct response type.
+`success` property, TypeScript will infer the correct response type.

 ## API

 The full `promise-utils` API consists of the following functions:

-- `go(asyncFn)` - Executes the `asyncFn` an returns a response of type `GoResult`
+- `go(asyncFn)` - Executes the `asyncFn` and returns a response of type `GoResult`
-- `goSync(fn)` - Executes the `fn` an returns a response of type `GoResult`
+- `goSync(fn)` - Executes the `fn` and returns a response of type `GoResult`
 - `assertGoSuccess(goRes)` - Verifies that the `goRes` is a success response (`GoResultSuccess` type) and throws
   otherwise.
 - `assertGoError(goRes)` - Verifies that the `goRes` is an error response (`GoResultError` type) and throws otherwise.